drorspei/py-gdb-tools/README.md

 4. enter `pgt = PgtPythonSide().start()` in python,
 5. enter `send_double_vec symbol_name`,
 6. you can now access the variable using `pgt.received[-1]` or `pgt.vars['symbol_name']`

+### Requirements

+Um this is a bit awkward...
+Currently `py_gdb_tools_gdb.py` is written for python 3, and `py_gdb_tools_python.py` is written for python 2.7.
+This is because my gdb runs python 3, but I use python 2.7 at my work.
+This can easily be dealt with if the need arises.